Non-Fiction Books 2025: 40 New Releases I’m Excited to Read

 Brooke Shields is Not Allowed to Get Old: Thoughts on Aging as a Woman by Brooke Shields

 Brooke Sheilds is Not Allowed to Get Old sounds like it will be a must-read.
-After being scrutinized in the public eye for most of her life, Brooke Shields challenges outdated stereotypes about women and celebrates the freedom and confidence that comes with growing older.
+After being scrutinized in the public eye for most of her life, Brooke Shields challenges outdated stereotypes about women and celebrates the freedom and confidence that come with growing older.
 This book is sure to be an important read for women, especially those navigating society’s expectations of aging.

 In Gad We Trust: A Tell-Some by Josh Gad